 But a sprinkling of powdered sugar certainly wasn't objectionable.

 And the addition of some toasted pecans on top of the pancakes was very nice indeed.
 Pure maple syrup would also taste phenomenal on these fluffy pancakes.

-If you have a serious sweet tooth, try making a thinned cream cheese icing to drizzle on top like syrup!
+If you have a serious sweet tooth, try making a thinned cream cheese frosting to drizzle on top like syrup!
 Ooh, maybe try thinning the cream cheese icing with maple syrup to make maple-cream cheese drizzle!

 I wouldn't exactly call this a healthy pancake recipe, but it does at least have more vegetables in it than your traditional pancake.
 This is definitely going to be fueling our early morning Easter egg hunt in a few weeks!